Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Kyogle's median income among taxpayers is $37,415.
-The average income in Kyogle during this period was $45,800.
-This is below the national average.
-In comparison, Rest of NSW had a median income of $49,459 and an average of $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, estimated median income in Kyogle as of September 2025 would be approximately $42,133.
-The estimated average income for the same period is $51,575.
-Census data indicates household, family and personal incomes in Kyogle all fall between the 4th and 6th percentiles nationally.
-Income brackets show that the predominant cohort spans 29.4% of locals (2,305 people) with incomes in the $400 - $799 category.
-This differs from patterns across the broader area where the $1,500 - $2,999 bracket dominates with 29.9%.
-After housing costs, 86.4% of income remains in Kyogle, ranking at only the 6th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Kyogle SA2 had a median income among taxpayers of $37,415 and an average of $45,800.
+This was below the national average.
+The Rest of NSW had a median income of $49,459 and an average of $62,998 during this period.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Kyogle SA2 would be approximately $42,133 (median) and $51,575 (average) as of September 2025.
+Census data indicates that household, family, and personal incomes in Kyogle all fall between the 3rd and 5th percentiles nationally.
+Income brackets reveal that the predominant cohort spans 29.4% of locals (2,305 people) within the $400 - $799 category, differing from patterns across the broader area where $1,500 - $2,999 dominates with 29.9%.
+After housing costs, 86.4% of income remains in Kyogle SA2, ranking at only the 6th percentile nationally.

 Frequently Asked Questions - Income